画家のマネってどんな人?経歴や代表作品 併せて詳しく解説! - FROM ARTIST

 Philadelphia Museum of Art

-The Battle of the Kearsarge and the Alabama instantly captures the viewer's attention with its visual impact and detailed depiction.
+"The Battle of the Kearsarge and the Alabama" instantly captures the viewer's attention with its visual impact and detailed depiction.
 The depiction of the tension of the naval battle, the movement of the ships, and the violent waves is a testament to Manet's descriptive ability.
 At the same time, the contrast between the calm sea and sky further enhances the sense of tension.
-Standing in front of this work, you are enveloped in a sense of realism that makes you feel as if you are standing there.
+Standing in front of this work, you are enveloped in a sense of realism, as if you were standing there yourself.

 Mannheim Museum of Art